superboubek/bcd/README.md

 Precompiled MS Windows binaries are provided in the bin/win64 directory.

 Only EXR images are supported.
-A collection of input data is provided on the [project webpage](https://www.telecom-paristech.fr/~boubek/papers/BCD).
+A collection of input data files is provided on the [project webpage](https://www.telecom-paristech.fr/~boubek/papers/BCD).

 ## Conversion from raw full sampling images to proper inputs ##